Josh Ramirez

 No keyword.
 Automatic recognition — is it being spoken to, how many commands.
 Lights, music, and a clean iPad on the wall as the surface.

-Streaming mic into a speech-to-text model, into an LLM that splits two ways — function calls in one direction, text-to-speech back to the user in the other.
+Streaming mic into speech-to-text, into an LLM, then out through two routes: function calls for the room and text-to-speech back to the user.
 Magic, but plumbed.

 4. Lights